Andalusia and Central Portugal 10 days from the Costa del Sol

 Day 4.
 (Wednesday) MADRID – TRUJILLO – LISBOA

 Breakfast and departure westbound to the Region of Extremadura in western Spain.
 Arrival in Trujillo, cradle of illustrious characters linked to the discovery of America (Francisco de Pizarro, discoverer of Peru, and Francisco de Orellana).
 You’ll enjoy some free time to get to know its monumental Plaza Mayor Square, centre of social and commercial life of the city.
 Around the square you’ll find religious buildings (San Francisco, Santa Clara or San Martin Churches), Renaissance mansions (Palace of the Marquis of Piedras Albas, Palace of the Dukes of San Carlos or the Palace of the Marquises of the Conquista) and also the bronze-cast statue of Pizarro on horseback.
 We recommend you to try the local gastronomy derived from Iberian pig, as well as recipes of pastoral origin or traditional cold soups such as gazpacho and ajoblanco.
-Continue our route now on Portuguese soil traveling among beautiful landscapes of Alentejo Region.
+Continue our route now on Portuguese soil travelling among beautiful landscapes of Alentejo Region.
 Crossing the Tagus River estuary on the impressive 25 de Abril Bridge we will arrive to Lisbon, the capital and largest city of Portugal.
 Arrival at the hotel and accommodation.
 In the evening, optionally you can enjoy a Fado music show (typical Portuguese folklore).

 Day 5.
 (Thursday) LISBON